 Personalities and playing styles in poker

-When playing poker, is the personal character echoed in the way a person play?
+In poker, is the personal character echoed in the way a person play?
 The answer depends some of the player’s skill.
-In general, seasoned players will not let the personality be reflected in his playing style.
+In general, seasoned players will not let the personality be reflected in their playing style.
 Beginners and intermediates, on the other hand, which are less aware on the subject, will often let their personality be exposed in the way them act and the other way around.

 Do extrovert persons bluff more frequent?